riskframe/ai-rmm/framework/measure-3.3.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 3.3
-## Measure 3.3: Feedback processes for end users and impacted communities to report problems and appeal system outcomes are established and integrated into AI system evaluation metrics.
+> Feedback processes for end users and impacted communities to report problems and appeal system outcomes are established and integrated into AI system evaluation metrics. [@playbook]

 ### Measure 3.3.1.
 Establish Feedback Mechanisms for End Users and Impacted Communities.